MariaFogh/MLOps_Transformers/README.md

 ## Framework

-We intend to use the Transformer framework, which provides thousands of pretrained models, for various use cases such as text, vision and audio.
+In this project we intend to use the Transformers framework, which provides an array of pre-trained models, for various uses such as for instance text, vision and audio.
+We will in this project work with text data in order to classify movie-ratings from IMDB, hence the reason for exploiting such framework.
+We will more specifically employ the model BERT (Bidirectional Encoder Representations From Transformers) developed by Google, which is a transformer-based machine-learning model for Natural Language Processing (NLP).

 ## Data